What is cloud performance monitoring?

 Enhancing cloud performances through monitoring is a complex endeavor that includes analyzing many metrics, depending on the type of service and the resource used.
 Some are more CPU-heavy, others rely more on an efficient network, and many others need to be as responsive as possible and avoid any type of lag or delays.

-The first category of metrics concerns resource utilization.
-Checking the CPU, memory, and storage usage that your application runs on is of paramount importance in cloud performance monitoring and for application performance management in general.
-These metrics are often paired with the next category, which includes network latency, throughput, and errors.
+The second essential category involves network health, encompassing latency, throughput, and error rates.
 As we are speaking of cloud applications and resources, network health is key for transferring data and receiving external requests.
 If a network is congested or its connections are shaky, global cloud performances can greatly suffer.
+Maintaining optimal network conditions is critical to ensuring efficient data transfer within and outside your cloud infrastructure, which is why proactively monitoring these metrics is essential.

-In the worst cases, disruptions and complete interruptions of service can occur.
-Checking the uptime and availability of any cloud application or resource is a sometimes obvious step that may surprisingly end up being taken for granted.
-Most cloud performance monitoring tools or application performance management systems support regularly pinging applications to ensure that they are reachable and up.
+In the worst cases, interruptions and complete service outages can occur.
+Comprehensive monitoring must include checking the uptime and availability of every application or cloud resource - a step that may seem obvious but is often taken for granted.
+Most cloud performance monitoring tools or application performance management systems support regular pinging of applications to ensure they remain reachable and active.

 If using an auto-scaling system, as often happens with cloud providers, make sure to check the metrics related to its efficiency, such as the number of instances added or removed from a system.
 If queues are applicable in your case, queue-related metrics should also be taken into consideration in your monitoring efforts.